bpan2/httplinkchecker/README.md

 ##  0. CLI Usage on Windows 10 system:
 	0.1
 		0.1.1 Download httplinkchecker Runnable JAR file from the link above.
-			Note: work in progress, the functionalities are not fully implmented.
+			Note: work in progress, the functionalities are not fully implemented.

 		0.1.2 jdk-14.02 needs to be installed and added to the path of Windows system.